-UN peacekeepers’ child sex ring left victims, but no arrests
+AP exclusive: U.N. child-sex ring left victims but no arrests

 In the wake of the child sex ring investigation, a team of Sri Lankans spent two weeks in Haiti in October 2007.
 They interviewed only 25 soldiers out of more than 900 in the country and concluded that just two Sri Lankan corporals and one private had sex with two “young” victims.
 Three soldiers denied sexual encounters but were suspected of lying, according to the U.N. investigation report.

 For six months, the Sri Lankan army and the government declined to respond to AP’s questions about the 2007 case.
 Instead, officials first dodged repeated queries, then gave vague assurances that the scandal represented an isolated incident.
-Last month, the Sri Lankan government acknowledged its military had conducted inquiries into just 18 soldiers it said were implicated, and that “the UN Secretariat has acknowledged in writing, action taken by the Government, and informed that the Secretariat, as of 29 September 2014, considers the matter closed.”
+Last month, the Sri Lankan government acknowledged its military had conducted inquiries into just 18 soldiers it said were implicated, and that “the U.N.
+Secretariat has acknowledged in writing, action taken by the Government, and informed that the Secretariat, as of 29 September 2014, considers the matter closed.”

 Some of the peacekeepers involved in the ring were still in the Sri Lankan military as of last year, Sri Lankan military officials say.
 The United Nations, meanwhile, continued to send Sri Lankan peacekeepers to Haiti and elsewhere despite corroborating the child sex ring.